 - housing services (e.g., affordable housing & shelters)

 - emergency preparedness

 AMO and municipal partners advocated for many of the improvements in Bill 197.
 However, AMO is monitoring to ensure that “growth pays for growth” and that the changes achieve intended policy objectives and maintain municipal revenues.
-Further, the percentage of land value cap for the CBC will be set by a future regulation.
+The percentage of land value cap for the CBC was set by O. Reg 509/20 at 4% of land value.
 AMO and other municipal stakeholders are keen to provide analysis and feedback to the government on the development of this regulation.